trolund/dotfiles/Readme.md

 ## Overview 🤘

-1. **`setup-macos.sh`**: Orchestrates the complete macOS setup process by invoking other scripts for system settings, application installations, and shell configuration.
+1. **`main.sh`**: Orchestrates the complete macOS setup process by invoking other scripts for system settings, application installations, and shell configuration.

 2. **`settings-macos.sh`**: Configures macOS system settings to enhance productivity and user experience.
 This includes setting preferences for the appearance, dock, mission control, keyboard, trackpad, finder, and other system options.